aspose-slides/Aspose.Slides-Documentation/php/java/developer-guide/presentation-content/powerpoint-shapes/shape-types/ellipse/_index.md

 {{% alert color="primary" %}}

-In this topic, we will introduce developers about adding ellipse shapes to their slides using Aspose.Slides for Java.
-Aspose.Slides for Java provides an easier set of APIs to draw different kinds of shapes with just a few lines of code.
+In this topic, we will introduce developers about adding ellipse shapes to their slides using Aspose.Slides for PHP via Java.
+Aspose.Slides for PHP via Java provides an easier set of APIs to draw different kinds of shapes with just a few lines of code.

 {{% /alert %}}

 ## **Create Ellipse**
 To add a simple ellipse to a selected slide of the presentation, please follow the steps below:

-- Create an instance of [Presentation](https://reference.aspose.com/slides/java/com.aspose.slides/presentation) class.
+- Create an instance of [Presentation](https://reference.aspose.com/slides/php-java/com.aspose.slides/presentation) class.
 - Obtain the reference of a slide by using its Index.
-- Add an AutoShape of Ellipse type using [addAutoShape](https://reference.aspose.com/slides/java/com.aspose.slides/IShapeCollection#addAutoShape-int-float-float-float-float-) method exposed by [IShapeCollection](https://reference.aspose.com/slides/java/com.aspose.slides/IShapeCollection) object.
+- Add an AutoShape of Ellipse type using [addAutoShape](https://reference.aspose.com/slides/php-java/com.aspose.slides/IShapeCollection#addAutoShape-int-float-float-float-float-) method exposed by [IShapeCollection](https://reference.aspose.com/slides/php-java/com.aspose.slides/IShapeCollection) object.
 - Write the modified presentation as a PPTX file.

 In the example given below, we have added an ellipse to the first slide